NEODOROTHYMOTHERFUCKER/igounwillingly/README.md

 ***before you interact***

-🌧️ - i have severe social anxiety and might not respond if you talk to me directly, it's nothing personal so please don't feel bad ;[
+🌧️ - i have severe social anxiety so I might not respond if you talk to me directly, it's nothing personal so please don't feel bad !

+🌧️ - staring (especially quietly !!!) makes me really anxious, i'll probably move away if i don't know you too well :[

+🌧️ - sometimes i fall asleep while playing (i use an autoclicker) ' -'

-🌧️ - i don't have a TT/TD! feel free to crown/cuddle/hide behind me :)
+🌧️ - i don't have any DNIs, just be nice!